RTCupid/MandelbrotFractal/README.md

 ## Introduction

   In graphics and games, it is often necessary to calculate position and color for a large number of points using different algorithms.
-Optimizing this calculations is badly optimized by the compiler if they are implemented by looping calculations for each point separately.
+Optimizing this calculations is may be badly optimized by the compiler, if in your code calculations are implemented by looping calculations for each point separately.
 This is due to the fact that the compiler doesn't know that the calculations don't depend on each other.
 So, the programmer has a task to provide this information to the compiler or to realize the calculations using a more effective method.
 For example, a good way is to combine several numbers in a special register and use special functions built into the compiler to convert all of them.
 These functions are called intrinsics.

 ## Methods

   To compare common methods with a method that uses intrinsics, you can perform a few calculations and find the time it takes.
 To find this time you can use SFML class sf::Time.
 Also you should consider that time can vary with the state of the system and measure it under the same conditions.

 ## Results